-Most employees are entitled to receive at least a 30 minute lunch period and two 10 minute rest periods every 8 hour shift at work.
+Most employees are entitled to receive at least a 30 minute lunch break and two 10 minute rest breaks every 8 hour shift at work.
 Companies failing to provide this are in violation of wage & hour laws.
 The law regarding employee’s meal and rest periods has undergone some major developments in the past year.

 If you or anybody you know is not currently receiving their meal and rest periods or if they have not received their breaks at anytime within the past 4 years, please contact Attorneys Eric M. Overholt or Michael Ian Rott at 619-296-5884 or by email at firstname.lastname@example.org or email@example.com at Hiden, Rott & Oertle, LLP.